-The door has dropped on its running mechanism
+The patio door has dropped and won't lock

 If the cylinder is tough to operate apply graphite lock lubricant to a key, insert and work key clockwise and anti-clockwise until the cylinder moves freely once again, this may need to be done several times.